There are three main types of analysis that investors use when making decisions about where to put their money:

 This has been my experience over the past fifteen years of being involved in the markets.

-In future posts, I will go deeper into how I personally combine all three disciplines to achieve safe and consistent profits in the markets.
+In future posts, I will go deeper into how I personally combine all three disciplines to achieve more risk-managed profits in the markets.

 If you like this post, can you do me a favour and click the ‘Like’ and ‘Share’ buttons to spread the message!